anjaliverma96/Project_test/README.md

 │
 ├── src                               <- Contains all the scripts for the project │   ├── archive/                      <- No longer current scripts.
-│   ├── helpers/                      <- Helper scripts used in main src files │   ├── load_data.py                  <- Script for downloading data from the input source
+│   ├── bototest                      <- Download data from s3 bucket to local.
-│   ├── clean_data.py                 <- Script for cleaning the raw data
+│   ├── recommender.py                <- Script for helper functions to implement recommendation system
-│   ├── features.py                   <- Script containing features that are required to be generated for modelling │   ├── generate_features.py          <- Script that uses the features script to generate features │   ├── log_usage_data.py             <- Script for building the usage log database and injesting data in it │   ├── train_model.py                <- Script that trains the model using the final training data │
+│   ├── data_model.py                 <- Script for building the usage log database and injesting data │
 ├── tests                             <- Contains files for unit testing │